CollinHeist/TitleCardMaker/docs/getting_started/connections/tautulli.md

 :material-wrench-outline: Wrench icon in the top right corner.

-9. From the left navigation bar, scroll down to `Library` under the `Settings` section and take note of your `Video Played Threshold` setting.
+9. From the left navigation bar, scroll down to `Library` under the `Settings` section and take note of your `Video Played Threshold` setting (this is an Advanced Setting).

 10. Back in Tautulli, open the `General` settings from the sidebar, and find the `TV Episode Watched Percent` setting.
 Set this to 1-2% _higher_ than the Plex